mtimmerm/dfalex/README.md

 Requirements
 ------------

-DFAlex needs Java 8 or better.
+DFALex needs Java 8 or better.
 No special libraries are required.
 Just grab the source in src/ or a jar from bin/.
 There won't be any official releases until more tests and examples are added.

 If you want to run the tests, you'll need JUnit4.